Smoot: Practical use

 The bridge is marked with painted markings indicating how many smoots there are from where the sidewalk begins on the Charles River bank in Boston, with a number every ten smoots.
-The marks are repainted each semester by the incoming associate member class (similar to pledge class) of Lambda Chi Alpha.
+The marks were repainted each semester by the incoming associate member class (similar to pledge class) of Lambda Chi Alpha before they were suspended due to repeated infractions of MIT's alcohol rules.
+Lambda Chi Alpha alumni, along with current students of MIT, have maintained the markings.

 Markings typically appear every 10 smoot, but additional marks appear at other numbers in between.
 For example, the 70 smoot mark is accompanied by a mark for 69.
 The 182.2 smoot mark is accompanied by the words "Halfway to Hell" and an arrow pointing towards MIT.
-In recent years, graduating classes have begun to paint a special mark for their graduating year.

 The markings are recognized as milestones on the bridge, to the degree that during bridge renovations in the 1980s, the Cambridge, Massachusetts, police department requested that the markings be restored, since they were routinely used in police reports to identify locations on the bridge.
 The renovators at the Massachusetts Highway Department also scored the concrete surface of the sidewalk on the bridge at 5 ft 7 in intervals instead of the conventional 6 ft.
 The Lambda Zeta (MIT) chapter of Lambda Chi Alpha, which created the smoot markings, continues to repaint the markings once or twice per year.